IsaacScript/isaacscript/README.md

 IsaacScript is a tool to help you create *Binding of Isaac: Afterbirth+* mods using [TypeScript](https://www.typescriptlang.org/).

 Please visit the [official website](https://isaacscript.github.io/) for more information.

+This is a monorepo for all of the IsaacScript tooling.